Ginkgo Biloba - Natural memory booster

 However, the scientific evidence for this treatment option is not sufficient to make a conclusive statement about the effectiveness of tinnitus therapy with preparations from ginkgo biloba.
 A comprehensive analysis of existing data and studies on this topic brought contradictory results and is therefore not suitable for a general recommendation.

 In any case, patients who developed tinnitus for the first time did not benefit from taking ginkgo biloba.
-There was a somewhat more favorable outcome in the group of sufferers who also suffered from dementia or Alzheimer's disease: They showed a slight but statistically significant reduction in the tinnitus symptoms.
+There was a somewhat more favourable outcome in the group of sufferers who also suffered from dementia or Alzheimer's disease: They showed a slight but statistically significant reduction in the tinnitus symptoms.

 Ginkgo biloba against headaches and migraines